senderend/azureBlob/TESTING.md

-# Azure Blob C2 - Mythic Integration & Testing Guide
+# Azure Blob C2 - Testing Guide with Pegasus

+## Overview

+This guide walks through testing the Azure Blob C2 profile using **Pegasus**, a minimal test agent included in this repository.

+**Pegasus Purpose:**
+- Test the Azure Blob C2 profile configuration
+- Serve as a reference implementation for integrating Azure Blob C2 into your own agents
+- Demonstrate container isolation and SAS token security model

 ## Prerequisites